ShehanAhangamage/angular-material-theme-switcher-example/theme-switcher/projects/angular-material-theme-switcher/README.md

 * Like Custom Theme

-This will use fixed  both Color Theme and Dark or Light Theme.
-And don't use states of your Theme Switchers.
+This will use fixed  both Color Theme and Dark or Light Theme- And don't use states of your Theme Switchers.

 component.html